Amlodipine: Pharmacokinetics

 Amlodipine and one of its major metabolites: The nitrogen-containing ring is oxidized, and two of the side chains are hydrolyzed.

 Amlodipine has been studied in healthy volunteers following oral administration of ^{14}C-labelled drug.
 Amlodipine is well absorbed by the oral route with a mean oral bioavailability around 60%; the half-life of amlodipine is about 30 h to 50 h, and steady-state plasma concentrations are achieved after 7 to 8 days of daily dosing.
 In the blood it has high plasma protein binding of 97.5%.
 Its long half-life and high bioavailability are largely in part of its high pKa (8.6); it is ionized at physiological pH, and thus can strongly attract proteins.
 It is slowly metabolized in the liver by CYP3A4, with its amine group being oxidized and its side ester chain being hydrolyzed, resulting in an inactive pyridine metabolite.
 Renal elimination is the major route of excretion with about 60% of an administered dose recovered in urine, largely as inactive pyridine metabolites.
 However, renal impairment does not significantly influence amlodipine elimination.
 20-25% of the drug is excreted in the faeces.

 History

 Pfizer's patent protection on Norvasc lasted until 2007; total patent expiration occurred later in 2007.
 A number of generic versions are available.
-In the United Kingdom, tablets of amlodipine from different suppliers may contain different salts.
+In the United Kingdom, tablets of amlodipine from different suppliers may contain different salts such as amlodipine besylate and amlodipine benzoate.
 The strength of the tablets is expressed in terms of amlodipine base, i.e., without the salts.
 Tablets containing different salts are therefore considered interchangeable.
-A fixed-dose combination of amlodipine and perindopril, an angiotensin converting enzyme inhibitor is also available.

-The medical form comes as besilate, mesylate, or maleate.
+A fixed-dose combination of amlodipine and perindopril, an angiotensin converting enzyme inhibitor is also available.The medical form comes as besilate, mesylate, or maleate.